Medically reviewed by Amy Gorin, MS, RDN

-After that initial year, making a Thanksgiving veggie tray has become a yearly tradition for us.
+After that initial year, making a Thanksgiving veggie platter has become a yearly tradition for us.
 As a pescatarian, this is a way for me to get my turkey fix for Thanksgiving—and a great way for guests to fill up on nutrient-rich veggies!
-The turkey out of vegetables is a really cute Thanksgiving veggie tray!
+The turkey out of vegetables is a really cute turkey veggie tray recipe!

 Because I love Thanksgiving so much, I'm going to share not one but two Thanksgiving veggie tray recipes with you.
 They're both super easy to make and great to pair with a cottage cheese spread, a yogurt veggie dip, or hummus.

 Each year, we serve the patter alongside the other appetizers, and the veggies always go really quickly—although no one ever wants to eat the turkey's little olive eyes!

 How to Make Your Veggie Turkey

 Ready to make a kid-friendly Thanksgiving turkey platter?
 If you can't get your hands on all the ingredients, don't worry.
 You can swap out the yellow squash for a yellow pepper, for instance.

 And if you can't find the green bell peppers, sugar snap peas would also work.
 The important part is that you get to make this cute turkey face for your Thanksgiving dinner!

 These veggies fit into almost anyone's diet, including if you're following a plant-based diet or clean eating plan.
 I can't wait to hear what you think of these Thanksgiving turkey veggie platter ideas.
 Did your kids help you make the easy veggie platters?